HPCurtis/causalcovidcattle/README.md

 The following analysis is an investigation into whether Covid-19 had a causal impact on the Australian cattle market in the form of the number of cattle that were slaughtered.
 Specifically, the analysis here uses an interupted time-series (ITS) quasi-experimental methodology to evaluate this.
 The following work is highly inspired by the work of [Rami Kasparin](https://ramikrispin.github.io/2021/01/covid19-effect/), [Matheus Facure](https://matheusfacure.github.io/python-causality-handbook/landing-page.html) and the work of [CausalPy and all its developers](https://causalpy.readthedocs.io/en/stable/examples.html#interrupted-time-series) and generally [Hyndman & Athanasopoulos](https://otexts.com/fpp3/) incredible book and their associated timeseries analysis R packages that are simple brilliant.

 ## Data collection and cleaning.
 The data used within the analysis is taken from the [Austalian Bureau of Statistics (ABS)](https://www.abs.gov.au/statistics/industry/agriculture/livestock-products-australia/latest-release).
 Here the data is the number of slaughtered cattle excluding calves from each Austalian state with the total for the whole of Australia calculated.
-The total is the primary focu of the analysis here.
+The total is the primary focus of the analysis here.

 # Analysis